C2A2-at-Florida-Atlantic-University/Training-Dataset-Curation-for-SVMs/README.md

 This data repository contains the MATLAB implementation of the new algorithm proposed in the paper.
 The example input files are provided Input_Files folder.
 Execute "l1pca_data_curation_SVM_main.m" function with correct parameters as described in the code.

+Please contact sshukla2020@fau.edu for any code related issues.